Cranfield University: Milton Keynes

-Cranfield University is the academic partner in project with Milton Keynes City Council to establish a new university, code-named MK:U, in nearby Milton Keynes.
+In 2017, Cranfield University became the academic partner in a project with Milton Keynes City Council to establish a new university, code-named MK:U, in nearby Milton Keynes.
 The plan anticipated opening by 2023, with a campus in Central Milton Keynes.
 In January 2019, the partners announced an international competition to design a new campus near the Central railway station.
 In May 2019, Santander Bank announced a 'seed funding' grant of £30 million to help with building and initial running costs.
 On 4 July 2019, the shortlisted proposals for the campus were announced.
 On 30 July 2019, the evaluation panel announced that Hopkins Architects had produced the winning design.

-As of January 2023, the project is stalled following a government decision to deny funding.
+Although project plans for a new central Milton Keynes campus stalled following a government decision to deny funding, MK:U continues to operate from its Silbury Boulevard premises, delivering Level 6 apprenticeship education in Cyber Security, Digital and Technology Solutions, Supply Chain Leadership, Project Management, Data Science and Chartered Management.

 Coat of arms

 The university's motto, post nubes lux, means "after clouds light".
 It is depicted on the university coat of arms which was introduced when the university was awarded its royal charter.